 Storytelling on the iPad…

-We first need a story…right?“A playful bedtime story, written in Assyrian verse, takes little ones on a journey into the wilderness to discover various animals and the events that take place during the night.”
+“A playful bedtime story, written in Assyrian verse, takes little ones on a journey into the wilderness to discover various animals and the events that take place during the night.”
 SOLD!

 I was sold by the book’s description and by the talented creator of the book, Romil Benyamino.
 A witty and charming artist, Benyamino authored Sahra (“moon” in English), a beautifully illustrated Assyrian Children’s Story about the moon, to showcase the Assyrian language in a fun and engaging way for children.
 I purchased a couple copies directly from Romil and gifted them to close friends, including my late grandfather who really enjoyed the story and its vivid illustrations.